IanLawrence/guide/use/web_users_guide/mark_a_child_as_not_matching_an_enquiry.md

-# Mark a child as "Not Matching" an enquiry
+# Mark a child/enquiry as "Not Matching"

+This functionality can be used to either mark a child as not matching an enquiry or an enquiry not matching a child.
+Here we will use an example of a child being marked as not a match, but the same can be applied to the enquiry.

 To mark a child record as "Not Matching", navigate to the list of matches to the enquiry.